ystia/yorc/doc/telemetry.rst

 Yorc Executors metrics
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are two types of executors in Yorc "delegates executors" and "operations executors".
-Delegates executors handle the deployment of Yorc natively supported
+There are two types of executors in Yorc ``delegate`` executors and ``operation`` executors.
+Delegate executors handle the deployment of Yorc natively supported
-TOSCA nodes (like an Openstack compute for instance) while Operations executors handle implementations of an lifecycle operations provided as part of the TOSCA node
+TOSCA nodes (like an Openstack compute for instance) while Operation executors handle implementations of an lifecycle operation provided as part of the TOSCA node
 definition (like a shell script or an ansible playbook).

-In the below table <ExecType> is the executor type (operation or delegate).
+In the below table <ExecType> is the executor type (``operation`` or ``delegate``).
-The Name label is set to the operation or delegate name.
+The **Deployment** label is set to the deployment ID, and the **Node** label is set to the fully qualified TOSCA node type where dots were replaced by
-The Deployment label is set to the deployment ID, and the Node lable is set to the fully qualified TOSCA node type where dots where replaced by
+dashes.
-dashes and <OpName> the TOSCA operation name where dots where replaced by dashes.
+The **Name** label is set to the TOSCA operation name where dots were replaced by dashes.

 +----------------------------------------+-----------------------+------------------------------------------------+---------------------+-------------+